rdoxenham/openshift-virt-labs/docs/workshop/content/deploy-cnv.md

 <img  border="1" src="img/ocp-virt-hco-1.png"/>

-From here, select '**Create Instance**' on the '**CNV Operator Deployment**' button; this will deploy all of the necessary components that are required to support OpenShift virtualization.
+From here, select '**Create Instance**' on the '**CNV Operator Deployment**' button; this will deploy all of the necessary components that are required to support OpenShift Virtualization.
 The next page will show you the operators details - we can leave this as the defaults and select '**Create**' at the bottom.

 <img  border="1" src="img/ocp-virt-hco-2.png">